 There were some nice stories on Roger on the Cullen National School website.

-The picture is a part of a larger picture, the famous ‘The Men of the South’ – by Sean Keating, which hangs in the Crawford Art Gallery in Cork.
+The picture is a part of a large painting, the famous ‘The Men of the South’ – by Sean Keating, which hangs in the Crawford Art Gallery in Cork.

 Presented as a heroic frieze with strong nationalist themes, this painting depicts a ‘Flying Column’ of the Irish Republican Army poised in readiness for action.
 Set within the Irish landscape and based on the artist’s own sketches and photographs of several members of the North Cork Brigade, it is symbolic of courage, heroism, and the long wait for Irish independence.
 The landscape expresses subtle hints of the Irish tricolour as a nationalist backdrop to the assembled male group.
 United in purpose and direction, the men look towards the evergreen bay laurel, symbol of victory.